 * Targeted Antibodies Cancer Treatment Revolution: Among the stunning results for targeted antibodies cancer treatment, CBS News reported on 35 terminally-ill advanced-stage leukemia sufferers.
 The disease went into remission in 94%, or 33 of 35 patients.
 Dr. Michael Grossbard, New York University's Perlmutter Cancer Center leukemia specialist told CBS News, "Oncologists are reluctant to use the word extraordinary.
 But these [results] are extraordinary.
 These are really remarkable findings..."
 Now this, right up the street from RSR's studio...

-* ArcherDX in Boulder, Colorado: ArcherDX spearheaded the effort to save the life of 12-year old Zaida.
+* ArcherDX in Boulder, Colorado: ArcherDX spearheaded the effort to extend the life of 12-year old Zaida.
 Real Science Radio host Bob Enyart interviews Archer's CEO Jason Myers to discuss Zaida's case and to get a better understanding both of this revolution in cancer treatment and of how targeted immunotherapy works.
 Studies in the U.S. and the U.K. are seeing hundreds of patients with many types of cancer virtually "cured", as some oncologists are now putting it.
-Not every patient though responds well, and some few have even died from the treatment, but overall, the widespread success is stunning.
+Not every patient though responds well, and some few have even died from the treatment.
+Update: Sadly, Zaida herself passed away on March 10, 2017 and RSR is hoping to learn the specific cause.
+Overall though, the widespread success is stunning.
 ArcherDX provides the technology so that a patient's doctor can find out quickly what specific mutations may be causing the cancer.
-Now, a growing number of oncologists will be offering their patients the greatest of hope through individualized treatment that, like an archer aiming at a target, just might hit the bullseye!
+Now, a growing number of oncologists will be offering their patients the greatest of hope through individualized treatment that, like an archer aiming at a target, just might hit the bullseye.
 Online at ArcherDX.com, this next-generation sequencing (NGS) firm develops what is called target enrichment chemistry.